carlosecp/nvim-config/README.md

 Intellisense and autocompletion are provided using the official [Neovim LSP API](https://github.com/neovim/nvim-lspconfig).
 By default, no language servers are installed, you will have to install them manually using [LSPInstall](https://github.com/kabouzeid/nvim-lspinstall) (ex.: `:LspInstall python`).

 ### Formatting
-File auto-formatting is managed by external formatters.
+File auto-formatting is managed by external formatter programs.
 This allows you to use any formatting programm you want externally.
-Formatters can be configured in the `nvim/lua/_formatter/init.lua` file.
-Remember to add the filetype you want at the autocommands section at the end of this file.
+Formatters can be configured in the `_formatter/init.lua` file.
+Remember to add the filetype you want at the autocommands section at the end of this file if you want autoformatting.